jackdewinter/pymarkdown/docs/rules/rule_md014.md

 ````

 Note that while technically only one leading `$` needs to be removed to
-prevent this rule from triggering, that will leave some of the commands
+prevent this rule from triggering, which will leave some of the commands
 with the leading character and some without.
 It is recommended that
 all leading `$` characters are removed.